 Things to do in Venice

-- Doge’s Palace and Piazza San Marco (book a tour in advance and skip the line)
+- Doge’s Palace and Piazza San Marco (buy your tickets in advance)

 - Take a gondola ride

 - Day Trip to Burano or Murano (you might need three nights if you want to see these islands)